Use Github As a Content Source

 - Click to edit

-- Navigate to By Repositories, use the index (highlighted) to find your repositories, check them, and click Save.
+- Navigate to By Spaces, use the index to find your repositories, check them, and click Save.
 If you don't specify repositories, then all your Github repositories are indexed.